 While March or April may seem far away, gathering your data now can help you avoid a bottleneck come spring.
 Most importantly, you’ll gain insight into your business’s fiscal health, with time left before tax season to leverage this insight and drive growth.

 What important deadlines and dates should you keep in mind for the 2017 tax year?
-We’ve created a handy calendar of eight dates you need on your calendar.
+We’ve created a handy list of eight dates you need on your calendar.

 2017 Tax Year Dates and Upcoming Deadlines